 Invented in 1119 AD, it belongs to the category of formulas that clear Heat from the Organs.
 Its main action is that it clears Stagnant Fire from the Spleen and Stomach.

 In Chinese Medicine health conditions are thought to arise due to "disharmonies" in the body as a system.
 These disharmonies are called "patterns" and the very purpose of herbal formulas is to fight them in order to restore the body's harmony.

-In this case Xie Huang San is used by TCM practitioners to fight patterns like /tcm-education-center/patterns/stomach-heat-or-fire.
+In this case Xie Huang San is used by TCM practitioners to fight patterns like Stomach Heat or Fire.
 From a Western Medicine standpoint, such patterns can give rise to a range of conditions such as apthous ulcers or oral thrush for instance.

 On this page, after a detailed description of each of the five ingredients in Xie Huang San, we review the patterns and conditions that Xie Huang San helps treat.

 Shi Gao is a king ingredient in Xie Huang San.
 Like the name indicates, it means it has more power than other ingredients in the formula.

 Shi Gao is acrid and cooling.
 It is one of the principal herbs for clearing Heat from the Middle Burner.
 Although it is the key ingredients, the dosage is relatively small.
 This is to prevent its cooling and descending actions from further constraining or bottling-up the Stagnant Fire.